 In fact, more people are getting cataract surgery earlier than ever before.
 But why?
 We asked Key-Whitman Eye Center’s President and Chief Surgeon Dr. Jeffrey Whitman to explain.

 Ultimately, there’s no reason to wait until you’re significantly impaired to have cataract surgery, especially if vision problems are interfering with activities of daily living!
 Here are three reasons why an increasing number of younger people are getting cataract surgery.

 While most people develop cataracts as they age, that isn’t the case for everybody.
 As Dr. Whitman explains, “Younger people can develop cataracts.
 In fact, some babies are born with cataracts that can be corrected with surgery.
 You can also get cataracts due to trauma to the eye or from taking certain medications like prednisone or steroids.
 We’re also seeing more cases of cataracts in people in their 40s and 50s due to environmental reasons, possibly too much exposure to UV light from the sun.”

-Here’s the good news!
-Thanks to advanced technology, cataract surgery has never been safer than it is today.
-Bye, bye scalpel.
+As mentioned in the above video, cataract surgery has never been easier or safer than it is today.
+Thanks to advanced technology we can say bye, bye scalpel.
 Hello, high-tech, computer-guided laser.